 Defying the trends of their country, Balance Of Power plays progressive hard rock.
-The band was formed by Yates and Ritchie.
+Yates and Ritchie formed the band.
 King would take over the microphone in 1997.
 Gunn would be ousted following Book Of Secrets - a concept album - and would concentrate on Anthem Records.
 Lance King was ousted in the autumn of 2002 following financial differences and soon replaced by Biomechanical's John K. He had joined the band as a replacement for Ritchie, but had been working with the band previously as owner of Nightmare Records as well.
 Ritchie would later rejoin the band, albeit on bass guitar!

 The band's next album was tentatively entitled Heathen Machine.
 This album was released in late 2003 with John K handling the vocals.
-The album was licensed for North America by DCA Recordings.
+DCA Recordings licensed the album for North America.
 The band set out to compile and release a DVD.
 John K left in early 2005 in order to concentrate on Biomechanical.
 The boys recruited singer Corey Brown formerly of Magnitude Nine, Section 16 and Redemption several months later.
 Heathenology was the name of a boxed set issued by Massacre in 2005.

 BALANCE OF POWER - HEATHEN MACHINE - MASSACRE/DCA